Elderberry + Cytokine Storms

 ✅Using all caps, “all or nothing” language, emotionally charged images in their posts are all ways online marketing becomes more highly persuasive and encourages “sharing” behaviors.

 ✅There are 3 groups that people will fall into.
-Use these to better understand perspective when you’re reading through comments.
+Use these to better understand perspective when you’re reading through comments on some of the posts.
 There are those who are…

 Paul Bergner, Director North American Institute of Medical Herbalism

-The Institute for Functional Medicine COVID-19: Botanical and Nutraceuticial
+The Institute for Functional Medicine COVID-19: Botanical and Nutraceutical

 Heather Swickey, PhD.
 Immunologist & Microbiologist, Yale